What you will need

-In the end, you need to clear all error codes and recalibrate the transmission with a Mercedes-Benz scanner as this ensures the best performance.
-This can be done by a Mercedes specific diagnostic tool, or you can take it to a dealer or Mercedes specialist.
+In the end, all error codes need to be cleared and recalibrate the transmission with a Mercedes-Benz scanner as this ensures the best performance.
+This can be done by a Mercedes-specific diagnostic tool, or you can take it to a dealer or Mercedes specialist.

 - 722.6 transmission pan bolts should be torqued to 8 Nm (71in. lbs.)

 - 722.6 transmission drain plug torqued to 20 Nm (15 in. lbs).

 - 2006–2013 Mercedes-Benz W221 (V12 models only)

 - 1996–1998 Mercedes-Benz C140

 - 1996–2002 Mercedes-Benz W210 (all models except some early 1996 cars)

 - 2002–2006 Mercedes-Benz W211 (all models except 2004-2005 E500)

 - 2007–2009 Mercedes-Benz W211 (4-cyl and 4-matic only)

 - 2009–2011 Mercedes-Benz W212 (4-cyl models only)